Byron0x7D2/SYSPRO/ASS1/README.md

 	- We inform main and do nothing.

 During the execution phase the following happen:
+ - The `execute` function takes the following arguments:
+	- argv: in argv[0] is the name of the executable and in the latter places are the command line arguments
+	- srcfile: file to replace stdin
+	- destfile: file to replace stdout
+	- append: boolean if we are to append to the destination file
+	- force_read, force_write: pipe ends that we force the input or output to be redirected
+	- other_end: other end of the pipe in the previus arguments
+	- h: hash table ADT for aliases
+	- ca: list ADT for history keeping
  - If we get `cd`, we use `chdir` to update the path.
  - Special treatement for alias and myHistory that will be analyzed later.
  - Updates the input or output streams according to its command line arguments using the `dup2` function.